 - Once it boils, reduce the heat to a simmer.
 Watch the rice.
 When you can no longer see any water, turn the heat off and leave or 15 – 20 minutes.
 Don’t lift the lid!

 - After 20 minutes, taste the rice and see if it’s too dry.
-If it is, add more chicken stock and set the burner on low until absorbed.
+If it is, add more water and set the burner on low until absorbed.
 If it’s too wet, cook a little longer.

 - Leave on low to medium-low until a yummy coating of toasted, browned rice has formed on the bottom of the pan.